Image

 Share:

 Washington is facing serious threats to housing stability due to anticipated federal budget cuts and policy changes.
-These actions could eliminate up to $120 million in federal funding that currently supports proven programs that prevent and end homelessness across our state.
+These actions could eliminate millions of dollars in federal funding that currently supports proven programs that prevent and end homelessness across our state.

 Without swift state action, thousands of Washington residents could lose their homes, and many more could be forced to endure longer periods of homelessness.

-State lawmakers should offset the expected harm caused by the federal government by creating a $120 million contingency fund in the supplemental budget and by passing policy to provide new flexibility for existing state funds that could be used to sustain existing programs to keep people in their homes.
+State lawmakers should pass policy to provide new flexibility for existing state funds that could be used to sustain existing programs to keep people in their homes.

 Key points: